Become a foster carer

 -

-For Stepping Stones foster carers presenting as a couple, a commitment from both carers to attend training to develop skills and knowledge and maintain consistency is expected
+For Stepping Stones foster carers presenting as a couple, both carers will commit to attending training to develop skills and knowledge, and maintain consistency